- benzydamine hydrochloride

 Non-Clinical Data reveal no special hazards for humans based on conventional studies of safety pharmacology, repeated toxicity, genotoxicity, cardiogenic potential, and toxicity to reproduction.

-Store between 5°C and 30°C; do not freeze; do not leave uncartonned bottle in direct sunlight.
+Do not leave uncartonned bottle in direct sunlight.

 Dose measure included.